Principles of the Bow Drill

 I place a leaf or piece of bark or even a small piece of leather underneath the notch in the hearth board to collect the dust\ember.

-Tinder
+Tinder Bundle

 There are other materials which work well such as Honeysuckle and Clematis bark which can be buffed into a fibrous tinder bundle.
-I also like to make a good sized bundle, if you have enough material why skimp!
+I like to make a good sized bundle, if you have enough material why skimp!

 There are other materials which work well such as Honeysuckle and Clematis bark which can be buffed into a fibrous tinder bundle.
-I also like to make a good sized bundle, if you have enough material why skimp!
+I like to make a good sized bundle, if you have enough material why skimp!

 Putting it All Together